How we support families

 Provision could include; nursery, playgroup, mother and toddler groups, an early years assessment unit, a childminder etc.

-The Early Years Development and Childcare Partnership in each county can provide a list of settings in each area.
+The Family Information Service (FIS) in each county can provide a list of settings in each area.

 An Early Years Setting in receipt of funding from the Local Authority must have regard for the Special Educational Needs Code of Practice for Wales 2002 and follow the guidance set out for identifying and meeting the needs of children with SEN. It is considered good practice for private settings to also have regard for the Code of Practice.

-My child is undiagnosed and not statemented.
+My child is undiagnosed and doesnt have a Statement.
 Should they still get support?

 It is important that a child’s Special Educational Needs are identified as early as possible in order to provide the earliest possible interventions.